Cataract surgery is life changing and can give you better vision than you've ever had before.

-Consulting a surgeon such as Mr Angunawela who performs laser eye surgery as well as cataract surgery has the added benefit of having the option of laser eye surgery in case it is needed.
+Consulting a surgeon such as Mr Angunawela or Ms de Benito who perform laser eye surgery as well as cataract surgery has the added benefit of having the option of laser eye surgery in case it is needed.
 Most cataract surgeons will not be able to offer this option.

 Q: What should I do if I want to guarantee that I won't need distance glasses after cataract surgery?